vinitkadam/react-native-auth-boilerplate/README.md

 ### Using this without the Hasura APIs

 You will have to configure your own login methods if you are not using the Hasura APIs.
-Check the [detailed instructions](#detailed-instructions-for-usage) for more information.

-## Detailed Instructions

-- For using the application with Expo SDK, [click here](https://github.com/hasura/react-native-auth-boilerplate/blob/master/expo)for more detailed instructions.
+- For using the application with Expo SDK, [click here](https://github.com/hasura/react-native-auth-boilerplate/blob/master/expo) for more detailed instructions.

 - For using this with vanilla react native, [click here](https://github.com/hasura/react-native-auth-boilerplate/blob/master/vanilla) for more detailed instructions.